-Like at a traditional bank, your deposits with Affinity Plus Federal Credit Union are federally insured up to $250,000 per member-owner.
+Like at a traditional bank, your deposits with Affinity Plus federal Credit Union accounts are federally insured up to $250,000 per member-owner.
 The main difference is just who insures them.
-Here, they’re covered by the National Credit Union Administration (NCUA).
-And the coverage is called share insurance.
+At Affinity Plus, they are covered by the National Credit Union Administration (NCUA) and this coverage is called share insurance.

 All types of share accounts and deposits received by Affinity Plus are insured, including the following:

 Mutual funds, stocks, bonds and life insurance policies ARE NOT covered by the NCUA.

 The type of account ownership matters, too.
 And you could actually qualify for more than $250,000 if you have share accounts in different categories of ownership.

 The National Credit Union Administration is an independent agency of the U.S. Government that regulates, charters and insures the nation’s federal credit unions.
 It’s similar to how the FDIC (Federal Deposit Insurance Corporation) insures and regulates traditional banks.